 Methods of sterilization

 You've made your decision, and you are sure sterilization is right for you – what's next?
-There are two methods.
+There are few methods.
 The traditional technique, often referred to a “having your tubes tied.”
 It is performed through a small incision, and it requires several days of recovery time.

 To learn more about permanent sterilization, or schedule an appointment with Dr. Jenkins, call our office at 855-346-8610.
 We are located in Katy, TX, serving residents of Fulshear, Cypress, and other nearby communities.